Rumo-M/requirement-analysis/README.md

 Understanding the difference between functional and non-functional requirements is critical for planning, designing, and validating a successful software system.

+### Use Case Diagram for Booking System

+The diagram below illustrates how users interact with the booking system.

 ![Use Case Diagram for Booking System](alx-booking-uc.png)